VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Math/probability.md

 There are a few more things to note regarding conditional probability:

-* if P[A|B] is 0, the two events are **mutally exclusive**.
+* if P[A|B] is 0, the two events are **mutually exclusive**.
 This happens in dumb situations like "Given you've rolled a 2, what is the probability you rolled a 3" but also more complex events may mean that this is less obvious, so it's nice to be able to math it out.

 ---